theja2289/PX4Devguide/book/advanced-snapdragon.md

 Part of the PX4 stack is running on the ADSP (the DSP side of the Snapdragon 8074).
 The underlying operating system QURT needs to be updated separately.

 <aside class="caution">If anything goes wrong during the ADSP firmware update, your Snapdragon can get bricked!
-Follow the steps below carefully which should prevent bricking for in most cases.</aside>
+Follow the steps below carefully which should prevent bricking in most cases.</aside>

 First of all, if you're not already on BSP 3.0, [upgrade the Linux image](#upgradingreplacing-the-linux-image)!